NigoroJr/incog-neet/README.md

 extension.
 Thanks!

 ## License
 For the icons, see the link above.
-MIT License is adopted for the other source code parts of the extension.
+MIT License is adopted for the other parts of the extension.

 ## Author
 Naoki Mizuno